Kujibiki Unbalance (2006 series): Characters

 Koyuki's older sister and a student at the academy.
 She is the manager of a small noodle shop that becomes the main characters favorite spot to hang out after school.

 Media

 Anime

-The series first aired in Kids Station from October 6 to December 22, 2006.
+The series first aired in Kids Station from October 7 to December 23, 2006.
+(Note: Kujibiki Unbalance aired on Kids Station on Friday 24:00, effectively Saturday at 12:00 a.m.
+JST.)
 Saori Atsumi performed the series's opening theme "Ai" (あい) while both Ai Nonaka and Ami Koshimizu performed the series ending theme "Harmonies".
 Like Genshiken, AnimeWorks licensed the series in North American territories.